-- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides, and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery - it is safe and, in fact, preferable to bend your knee (unless otherwise instructed by physician). - Complete exercises 3-4 times daily until your first post-operative visit - your motion goals are to have complete extension (straightening) and 90° of flexion (bending) at your first post-operative visit unless otherwise instructed. - Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - Formal physical therapy (PT) will begin 7-10 days after surgery.
-Please call your physical therapy location of choice to schedule appointments 2-3 days after surgery.
-If you need a referral faxed to an outside location, please contact our office.
+- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery - it is safe and, in fact preferable to bend your knee (unless otherwise instructed by physician). - Complete exercises 3-4 times daily until your first postoperative visit - your motion goals are to have complete extension (straightening) and

+90 degrees of flexion (bending) at your first postoperative visit unless otherwise instructed.

+- Do ankle pumps continuously throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - Formal physical therapy (PT) will begin after your first postoperative visit.
+You will be given a script for this at that time.